nomadbsd/handbook/handbook.md

 ![](images/dsbautostart-screenshot.png)
 <a name="plank"></a>
 ## Adding applications to the *plank* panel
-Open your prefered graphical file manager, and navigate to `/usr/local/share/applications`.
+Open your preferred graphical file manager, and navigate to `/usr/local/share/applications`.
 You can also get there by clicking the shortcut *Applications* on the side pane.
 Use Drag&Drop to add application icons to the *plank* panel.